Dutch hydraulic engineers are global industry leaders

-Our hydraulic engineering clients are engaged in the design, construction and maintenance (in national or offshore waters) of
+Hydraulic engineers among our clients are involved in the design, construction and maintenance in domestic or offshore waters for:

-Offshore engineering contractors are involved in dredging and filling, the laying of cables and pipes and the realisation of engineering structures (quays, foundations for drilling platforms and wind turbines).
-They approach us with questions about offshore contract types such as IMCA Marine Construction Contracts Rev.1 or EPIC.
+Offshore hydraulic engineers are engaged in dredging and reclamation, laying cables and pipelines and building structures, such as quays, foundations for drilling rigs and wind turbines.
+They approach us with questions about EPCI contract forms for offshore work, such as the FIDIC Yellow Book/Red Book and the IMCA Marine Construction Contracts Rev. 3.